18 May ExploBear on the Trans-Siberian Railway

 Ekaterinburg is located right in the middle of the Ural mountains which is the fourth biggest city in Russia tying together East and West Russia.

-Unfortunately, Ekaterinburg is famous for the unhappy ending of Romanovs dynasty who were killed by the Bolsheviks.
+Unfortunately, Ekaterinburg is famous for the unhappy ending of Romanovs dynasty killed by the Bolsheviks.
 It is a great historical drama and my local guide Lyuba made the story come alive, telling me the historical background of this story.
 We visited the place where now is The Church on the Blood to commemorate the Romanovs after the Russian Orthodox Church made them saints and drove to Ganina Yama (Ganin’s pit).
 This is where the Bolshevik hit squad tried to get rid of the bodies of the Romanov family and the remains were only discovered in the early nineties and verified by DNA testing.

 Apart from this sad story, Ekaterinburg with its broad boulevards, its literature quarter, lots of young people and a big broad river is a wonderful city with a lot of places to visit.
 For example, the new modern Yeltsin-center a museum of the history of modern Russia and there are also a number of unusual monuments: a popular landmark Keyboard monument and a monument to Michael Jackson.